 Howdy stranger!
 Sign up | Sign in

-is from mandeville, louisiana and has been a member for about 2 years
+is from mandeville, louisiana and has been a member for over 6 years

 Good luck with the potty training.
 We let our pugs sleep in bed with us & so the minute they would get up & move around, we would take them outside.
 Charlie particularly liked to go potty about 4 a.m. every morning.
 But now he sleeps through the night.
 If you want him in his cage over night, maybe set your alarm for sometime in the middle of the night & let him out.
 Just during the puppy stage.
 We also always had the puppy pads in their crate when we had to leave them so if they did have an accident, we could just change the pad.
 It is a lot of work but just take them out as much as you can & pretty soon they will get into a nice routine.
 Good luck!

 It sounds like you are doing everything right.
 Some pups just take a little longer than others.
 Just stick with your routine & take him out as much as you can & if you notice him acting agitated or stressed.
 My Charlie will start running in circles & I let him out right way because he usually has to go pee.
 Chloe was stubborn.
 She took a little longer to stop going in the house but eventually she got it & she hasn't had an accident in a very long time.
 GOOD LUCK.
 I know it can be frustrating but it will get better!!!!!!
 Keep up the good work.